Senathipathi: Plot

-Senathipathi is a rich and respected village man who is married to Meenakshi, while his little brother Sethupathi is a good-for-nothing young man.
-Senathipathi and Lingappan, another rich respected village man and their area chief, are best friends.
-Senathipathi has been charged for past 10 years with the duty to protect the village against the robbers, which he has done with 100% efficiency.
-Lingappan daughter Aishwarya, a clever, beautiful and arrogant girl, returns after studying in the city.
-Sethupathi and Aishwarya eventually fall in love with each other.
-But, Lingappan is totally against inter-caste marriage and sees them together.
-Nagappa is a long-distant relative of Lingappa and head of their rival village.
-Though he is rich, Nagappa has very bad habits and so does his only son.
-Lingappa's and Nagappa's villages clash every year, to receive water from the canal during farming seasons, though justice is on Lingappan village.
-After failing to get water for the past 10 years, Nagappa gets the photos of Sethu and Aishwarya clubbing each other. he sends the photo to all of his caste's big heads so that none would wed Aishwarya. then, Nagappa can make his son marry her and get all properties of Lingappa's to himself, including canal's check-dams owned by him.
+Senathipathi is a rich and respected villager.
+He is married to Meenakshi, while his younger brother Sethupathi is good-for-nothing.
+Senathipathi and Lingappan, another rich, respected village man and their area chief, are best friends.
+Senathipathi has been charged for the past 10 years with the duty of protecting the village against robbers, which he has fulfilled with 100% efficiency.
+Lingappan's daughter Aishwarya, a clever, beautiful, and arrogant girl, returns after studying in the city.
+Sethupathi and Aishwarya eventually fall in love, but Lingappan is against inter-caste marriage and sees them together.
+Nagappan is a long-distant relative of Lingappan and the head of their rival village.
+Though he is rich, Nagappan has bad habits, and so does his only son.
+Lingappan's and Nagappan's villages clash every year to receive water from the canal during farming season, though justice is on Lingappan's village.
+After failing to get water for the past 10 years, Nagappa receives photos of Sethu and Aishwarya clubbing each other.
+He sends the photos to all of his caste's leaders so that no one would wed Aishwarya.
+Then, Nagappan can make his son marry her and have all of Lingappam's properties, including the canal's check-dams, owned by him.

-Meanwhile, to protect Aishwarya, Lingappan cleverly assigns her to live in Senathipathi's house till her marriage, so that she would be a guarded-object of Senathipathi so that his brother would be away from her.
-Sethu and Aishwarya try to break up, but can't.
-Aishwarya blackmails Sethu to marry her the next day or she will commit suicide.
-The next day, at the moment of marriage, Senathipathi intercepts Sethu. he asks Sethu to either surrender Aishwarya or comes to a one-on-one till death.
+Meanwhile, to protect Aishwarya, Lingappan cleverly assigns her to live in Senathipathi's house until her marriage, so that she would be a guarded object of Senathipathi, and his brother would be away from her.
+Sethu and Aishwarya try to break up, but cannot.
+Aishwarya blackmails Sethu to marry her the next day, or she will commit suicide.
+The next day, at the moment of marriage, Senathipathi intercepts Sethu, asking him to either surrender Aishwarya or come to a one-on-one till death.
 Sethu surrenders Aishwarya and is expelled from the house.
-All of this is seen by Lingappan afar. he tries to get an alliance to Aishwarya but fails.
-Then, Nagappa proposes an alliance, and it is taken by Lingappan Naicker.
-Sethupathi hands over Aishwarya and thus keeps his honour.
-Then, Aishwarya and her mom plead for Lingappan to change his mind.
-When he is about to, Nagappa and his son come and drag Aiswarya out to be wed.
-Lingappa shoots both of them dead and starts to find Sethupathi.
-But, meanwhile, Senathipathi and his wife are attacked on the way home.
-Though Sethupathi joins them, a traitor stabs both Senathipathi and his wife in the back.
-At the dying moments, Senathipathi consents for marriage and he removes the thali from his dead wife's neck and gives it to Sethupathi.
+Lingappan sees all of this from afar.
+He tries to get an alliance with Aishwarya but fails.
+Then, Nagappan proposes an alliance, and Lingappan takes it.
+Sethupathi hands over Aishwarya and keeps his honour.
+Then, Aishwarya and her mother plead that Lingappan change his mind.
+When he is about to, Nagappan and his son come and drag Aishwarya out to be wed.
+Lingappan shoots both of them dead and starts to find Sethupathi.

+Meanwhile, Senathipathi and his wife are attacked on the way home.
+Though Sethupathi joins them, a traitor stabs both Senathipathi and his wife.
+At the dying moments, Senathipathi consents to marriage, removes the thali from his dead wife's neck, and gives it to Sethupathi.
 Sethu then marries Aishwarya there.
-After a few days, it is seen that Sethupathi is the new Chief of village guards.
+After a few days, Sethupathi becomes the new chief of the village guards.